Agnishom/BrilliantGameFrame/DotsAndBoxes/README.md

  1. Your [Brilliant](http://Brilliant.Org) profile link
  2. A zip file containing the necessary scripts, source codes, etc.
  3. Instructions on how to get the script running.

+## Game Example and Code Snippets

+* See [log](https://github.com/Agnishom/BrilliantGameFrame/blob/master/DotsAndBoxes/log) for a game played by two instances of the [Random Bot](https://github.com/Agnishom/BrilliantGameFrame/blob/master/DotsAndBoxes/randomBot.py)
+* [`gameStruct.py`](https://github.com/Agnishom/BrilliantGameFrame/blob/master/DotsAndBoxes/gameStruct.py) contains an implementation of the *Dots and Boxes* data structure.
+Feel free to use it for your own bot.
+(If you do so, make sure you have a copy of it in the zip file)
+* [`gameManager.py`](https://github.com/Agnishom/BrilliantGameFrame/blob/master/DotsAndBoxes/gameManager.py) is the *Game Manager*